NL90/Java-Script-Projects/README.md

 # hello-world
 Just another respository

-I'm just an ordinary guy who wants a super power to absorb all knowledge about computer science!!
+I'm just an ordinary guy who wants a super power to absorb all knowledge about computer science, especially Software Engineering!!
-Just started coding and looking forward to be the best AI and Software engineer.

 NL90